bartkozal/hocus-pocus/docs/_pages/home.md

 * Flexbox grid with universal, fraction based width helpers
 * Visibility and spacing helpers (auto-generated for the each viewport breakpoint!)
 * Typography with vertical rhythm based on [Gridlover](http://www.gridlover.net/try)
-* Components like lists, menus, tables, forms, buttons, boxes, navbar or sticky footer
+* Components like lists, menus, tables, forms, buttons, boxes or sticky footer
 * Universal media object

-You can find full documentation at [hocus-pocus.io](http://hocus-pocus.io).
-I always try to find time to improve it.

 Code is open sourced [on GitHub](https://github.com/bkzl/hocus-pocus/).
 Up to date changelog is available under [the releases